EX-Zhang/AddressBook/readme.md

 ## Front-End

-Based on Angular 13 with the module angular2-smart-table
+Based on Angular 12 with the module angular2-smart-table

-(ng2-smart-table may have problems on dependence using Angular 13)

 Codes are in the folder 'Contact' (https://github.com/EX-Zhang/Contact)